Topological invariants of groups and Koszul modules: Introduction

 If moreover $M=G/G''$ satisfies the condition that $\Gamma_q(M)$ be finite for $q\gg 0$, then its virtual nilpotency class and degree of polynomial growth satisfy the inequalities in Theorem~\ref{thm:growth-degree}. \end{thm}

 3pt

 The vanishing (\ref{eq:vanishing-WG}) follows from Theorem~\ref{thm:WG-RG}, while the inequalities for $d(M)$ and $\vnc(M)$ are explained in the proof of Theorem~\ref{thm:growth-degree} (see Remark~\ref{rem:vanishing-resonance}).
-An important application of Theorem \ref{thmA} is when $X$ is a compact K\"ahler manifold and $G=\pi_1(X)$, in which case $H^1(G,\mathbb C)=H^1(X,\mathbb C)$.
-In this case, the kernel of the cup-product map $\cup_G$ equals the kernel of the map
+An important application of Theorem \ref{thmA} is when $X$ is a compact K\"ahler manifold and $G=\pi_1(X)$.
+In this case $H^1(G,\mathbb C)=H^1(X,\mathbb C)$, and the kernel of $\cup_G$ equals the kernel of the map

 By a well-known generalization of the Castelnuovo--de Franchis Theorem \cite{Cat}, the condition that $\cup_X$ does vanish on decomposable elements amounts to the existence of a fibration $X\rightarrow C$ over a smooth curve of genus $g\geq 2$.
 Thus, the first part of Theorem~\ref{thmA} applies to all compact K\"ahler manifolds $X$ with irregularity $q(X)\geq 3$ which are not fibred over curves.